sixeyed/dak4.net/slides/sections/k8s-101-compute.md

 [Kind](https://kind.sigs.k8s.io) is a good alternative if you want to run multiple clusters and specific versions of Kubernetes.

-We've got is a Linux-only cluster with Docker Desktop, so we can run .NET Core apps in Linux containers, but not .NET Framework apps in Windows containers.
+We've got a Linux-only cluster with Docker Desktop, so we can run .NET Core apps in Linux containers, but not .NET Framework apps in Windows containers.

 ---